 Better Results Even Without Implants

 These techniques can be altered somewhat for women who have a great deal of sagging of their breasts and are larger than they desire.
 But the goal remains to put the breast volume where it is needed and then support it with the repair of the lower breast tissue.
+You can see some of my patients’ results in their breast lift before-and-after pictures.

 I must always add a bit of a disclaimer here.
 A woman’s breasts will always look fuller in the upper part of the breast when a bra is being worn.
 This is natural and is inherently part of an attractive breast.
 The other thing is that gravity is always at work and can change everything.
 Wearing good support in a bra most of the time is crucial in maintain breast shape over time.